-The House of History, the home of the Franklin County Historical and Museum Society, was built in 1864 as a private residence, and became a museum in 1973.
-Here are many interesting documents and objects from the history of the area, such as 19th century maps of Franklin County, the business advertising of different eras, domestic and farm tools, and family memorabilia, diaries, and scrapbooks.
+The House of History, the home of the Franklin County Historical and Museum Society, was built in 1864 as a private residence and became a museum in 1973.
+Here there are many interesting documents and objects from the history of the area, such as 19th century maps of Franklin County, the business advertisements of different eras, domestic and farm tools, and family memorabilia, diaries, and scrapbooks.
 Items commemorating the economic interests of the area include the production of linen from flax, spinning and weaving of wool, and hop production, which was once an important crop.
-There's also many items from the life of Rutherford B. Hayes' Vice-President, William Wheeler, who was born, and rose to political prominence, in Malone.
+There are also many items from the life of Rutherford B. Hayes' Vice-President, William Wheeler, who was born, and rose to political prominence, in Malone.

 Of all the imposing spires that tower over downtown, the most magnificent is probably the one belonging to the First Congregational Church (#2 on the tour.)
 While the congregation celebrated their 200th anniversary in 2007, this is actually the third church building on the site.
 The current Norman-Romanesque style building was built on the foundation of the previous structure.